By Michael Redding, CTO Quantropi

 Quantum computers are one of the most notable and exciting technological advancements of recent years.
 But while they will bring a lot of good to the world, they will also create new exposure risks since they can quickly solve the complex math problems that form the foundation of today’s information security.
 Even Google has said that quantum computing could “end encryption” in the near future.
 And as we mentioned above, one of the ways in which quantum machines could defeat encryption is by predicting the output of PRNGs.

 Quantum entropy is the answer to the vulnerability of traditional PRNGs to future quantum computers.
-Quantum-based encryption entropy can leverage the randomness of physical processes at quantum levels to generate truly random numbers that never repeat and cannot be predicted.
+Quantum-based encryption entropy can leverage the randomness of physical processes at quantum levels to generate true random numbers that never repeat and cannot be predicted.
 You can then use these true random numbers to generate robust cryptographic keys.

 Now, some people consider the quantum threat to be at least a decade away, so why even bother with quantum entropy?
-At Quantropi, we believe that the threat is coming sooner rather than later and that every organization needs to harden its defense against the quantum threat as soon as possible.
+At Quantropi, we believe that the Y2Q Quantum Threat is coming sooner rather than later and that every organization needs to harden its defense against the quantum threat as soon as possible.
 To this end, businesses can adopt one of the many quantum services available on the market – however, they are more often than not far from ideal.

 Much research and commercial development is focused on solving this issue with approaches such as Quantum Key Distribution (QKD), but they so far remain short of practical and scalable deployments.
 Quantum entropy might remain unattainable for the vast majority of businesses for quite a while because of its technological and budget requirements.
 With that said, even if you can’t afford to have on-premises quantum protection, quantum entropy-as-a-service can help you reap the benefits of ultra-high entropy without completely revamping your infrastructure.